forcedotcom/salesforcedx-vscode/docs/_articles/en/einstein/einstein-inline.md

 ## Receive your First Inline Completions

 Einstein for Developers automatically generates code and suggests completions for you as you type.
-When writing apex code, you are often doing things like assigning variable values to an `Sobject` such as `Account.name = abc`, or `Account.type = Business`.
+When writing apex code, you're often doing things like assigning variable values to an `Sobject` such as `Account.name = abc`, or `Account.type = Business`.
 Pause the cursor after the variable value and watch Einstein for Developers complete your code for you and fill out the remaining fields.

 ![Inline Suggestions](./images/einstein-inline-create-account.png)